Do you want to stay logged in?

 Reading a Recipe

-To brew beer successfully, it’s important to understand how to read a gluten-free beer recipe and become familiar with basic brewing terminology.
-Most recipes begin with an ingredient list, which may include a grain bill.
-A grain bill is simply a list of the grains used in a recipe and is only included in partial-mash and all-grain brewing recipes.
+To brew gluten-free beer successfully, it's helpful to understand how to read a recipe and become familiar with a few common brewing terms.
+Most recipes begin with an ingredient list.
+Partial mash and all-grain recipes also include a grain bill, which is simply a list of the grains used to brew the beer.

 Most recipes will include some of the following information: